 When opening a Swedish account you will get an IBAN nr and SWIFT nr, which enables you or your family to easily transfer money from your home account to your Swedish account.

-If you are staying in Sweden for a longer period of time it will be much easier for you to manage your day-to-day financial matters, such as paying you rent and other bills, if you have a banking relationship with a Swedish bank.
+If you are staying in Sweden for a longer period of time it will be much easier for you to manage your day-to-day financial matters, such as paying you rent and other bills, if you become a bank customer of a Swedish bank.